'Ramène-moi, return me home'

 every last morsel.

-I will love and despise and feel.
+I will love and despise

 I will shiver with music